mrinalcs/mrinalcs.github.io/_posts/2023-07-25-sripali-boys-hostel.md

 *Self of roommate dada*

-## Daily Routine

-Our days start at before or at 6am.
-Then after some study we took bath and take our break fast.
-Then we went for class as per routine.
-At evening we passes some free time and at 9am I took my dinner in the hostel kitchen.
-We usually went to sleep at 12pm by keeping a dim light in the room and mosquito liquid vapourizer turning on.
-Usually who went to sleep later did that.

 ## Events
 We wait for Grand in the kitchen which usually held in the end of month.